 Make sure you save this link somewhere you can easily find it so that you may reference it in the future.
 Have a great engagement, an awesome time planning and I will see you soon!

 I recommend coverage to start at least 2 hours before you see each other, 3 hours if there is travel time to the ceremony.
 If there are any details that are special to you and you would like them photographed, it is really helpful to have them all in one place for me when I arrive.
 There will be a space on the Day of Questionnaire to tell me about them.
-I love how sacred and special this part of the day is...
+I love how special this part of the day is...

 When the dress shop packs up your dress, they usually hang it on a stiff wire hanger, covered in cardboard with lots of padding to help it keep in shape.
 While this is great in the zipper bag, it’s not so great for pictures.
 Think about bringing a wooden hanger, a fancy scroll hanger, or some cool vintage number from an antique store.
 Anything but a wire or plastic hanger!